-How To Keep Bees Out Of You Pool
+How To Keep Bees Out Of Your Pool

-Phoenix can reach temperatures up to 120 degrees in the Summer some of the hottest in Arizona and bees just like people need a place to get water from to survive the heat and keep the colony growing and healthy.
+Phoenix can reach temperatures up to 120 degrees in the Summer.
+The Central Valley, in general, can reach some of the hottest in Arizona.
+The bees around the valley just like the people need a place to get water from to survive the heat and keep the colony growing and healthy.
 Unfortunately for us swimming pools make a great place for bees to get water from and most people are not comfortable with bees flying around where they are swimming or relaxing by the pool which is understandable.
 It is however not advised to let a pest control company spray dangerous chemicals in, on, or around your pool.
 Not only is this huge health risk but is also illegal and in most cases does not solve the problem and puts people in danger of being exposed to pesticides.

 There are several tricks to dealing with bees foraging from a pool and since we are in central Arizona it becomes a little bit more of a challenge to teach them to find water elsewhere.